Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Introduction

-In this introduction, we mainly consider the case where $D$ has two irreducible components because this case is simple enough to deliver the ideas of a multi-ponential and turns out to be a building block for the general case.
-Let $X$ be a smooth Fano manifold and $D$ be a simple normal crossing anti-canonical divisor $D=D_1 \cup D_2$ with $D_{12}=D_1 \cap D_2$ where $(D_1, D_{12})$ and $(D_2,D_{12})$ are again smooth Fano pairs.
-In this case, SYZ mirror construction yields a pair of potentials $h=(h_1, h_2):Y \to \C^2$ associated to counting disks touching each irreducible component $D_i$.
-It induces the mirror of the Fano pair $(D_1, D_{12})$ (resp. $(D_2, D_{12})$) which is an ordinary LG model $(Y_1, h_2|_{Y_1})$ (resp. $Y_2, h_1|_{Y_2}$) where $Y_i$ is a generic fiber of $h_i$ for $i=1,2$.
-Note that a generic fiber of $h:Y \to \C^2$, denoted by $Y_{12}$, is mirror to $D_{12}$.
+In the introduction, we mainly consider the case where $D$ has two irreducible components because this case is sophisticated enough to deliver the ideas of a multi-potential and turns out to be a building block for the general case.
+Let $X$ be a smooth Fano manifold and $D$ be a simple normal crossing anti-canonical divisor $D=D_1 \cup D_2$ with $D_{12}=D_1 \cap D_2$ with $(D_1, D_{12})$ and $(D_2,D_{12})$ being again smooth Fano pairs.
+In this case, the SYZ mirror construction yields a pair of potentials $h=(h_1, h_2):(Y,\omega) \to \C^2$ where $h_i$ counts disks touching each irreducible component $D_i$.
+It is furthermore expected that the mirror of the Fano pair $(D_1, D_{12})$ (resp. $(D_2, D_{12})$) is an ordinary LG model $(Y_1, \sw_1:=h_2|_{Y_1})$ (resp. $Y_2, \sw_2:=h_1|_{Y_2}$) where $Y_i$ is a generic fiber of $h_i$ for $i=1,2$.
+We denote a generic fiber of $h$ by $Y_{12}$ which is mirror to $D_{12}$.
 One can also obtain an ordinary LG potential $\mathsf{w}:=h_1+h_2:Y \to \C$, which is now non-proper, by composing with the sum map $\Sigma:\C^2 \to \C$.
-We call such a pair $(Y, h:Y \to \C^2$) a hybrid LG model.
-These mirror relations are summarized in Table 1.\\ \\
+This is expected to be mirror to the Fano pair $(X,D)$ in the classical sense of Fano/LG correspondence introduced before.
+These mirror relations are summarized in Table 2.\\

-The relative version of the homological mirror symmetry conjecture is now given by the following diagram, which integrates all four mirror symmetry relations in the extended Fano/LG correspondence.